Guide to Finding a Petoskey Stone (and Charlevoix Stones, too)

 Additionally, you should know that Petoskey’s are not exclusive to the waterline, check the shore before the water and even in surrounding areas near uprooted trees or any other disrupted soil.

-The average stone hunter won’t think to look in these lesser-known spots.
+The average stone hunter won’t think to look in these lesser-known spots, so you’ll have a better chance of finding some Petoskey stones for yourself.

 Look for Petoskey’s After Storms